-Equipment Setup Control GPS COM2 COM2

-Source Source Source Rate Protocol

-GNS 4xxW-5xxW APP As required COM2 9600 ADS-B+
+Equipment Setup Source Control Source GPS Source COM2 Rate COM2 Protocol GNS 4xxW-5xxW APP As required COM2 9600 ADS-B+ As of April 2024, this installation requires an echoALT retrofit.
+See section 9.4.2 for installation details.

 If using a Garmin GPS with the EchoUAT and an EFIS proceed to Appendix C10 Traffic on COM1.